voxel51/fiftyone/docs/source/user_guide/brain.rst

 `~/.fiftyone/brain_config.json` file on your machine.
 The JSON file may contain any desired subset of config fields that you wish to customize.

-For example, the following config JSON file customizes the URL of your Qdrant server without changing any other default config settings:
+For example, the following config JSON file customizes the URL of your :ref:`Qdrant server <qdrant-integration>` without changing any other default config settings:

 .. code-block:: json